MCT-master/mct-master.github.io/_posts/2019-10-20-b-team-sound-light.md

 title:  "The B Team: Mini-Hackathon"
 date:   2019-10-24 12:00:00 +0200
 categories: physical-computing
-author: Jackson Goode, Magda Futyma, Simon Sandvik, and Jarle Steinhovden
+author: Jackson Goode, Magda Futyma, Simon Sandvik, Jarle Steinhovden
 image: /assets/image/2019_10_20_stefanof_bela_device.jpg
 excerpt: "For the MCT 4000 mini-hackathon in the physical computing module we tried to send sound at the speed of light."
 ---